-Typically, the inhomogeneously-broadened linewidth distribution in unprocessed bulk samples irradiated by ions or electrons is characterized by linewidths on the order of 100 MHz [17, 25, 26], disregarding half of the population with above-GHz linewidths for the nitrogenimplanted samples.
-After thinning the samples down to less than a micron by reactive ion etching, most of the observed NVs are characterized by > 1 GHz linewidths [13].
-This increase in linewidth is detrimental for photon indistinguishability [27, 28].
-Good two-photon interference is only possible when the inhomogeneous broadening is small compared to the homogeneous linewidth.
-For an NV center in bulk diamond, the lifetime limit sets the smallest possible homogeneous broadening of just ~13 MHz [29], far below typical inhomogeneous linewidths.
+Typically, the inhomogeneously broadened linewidth distribution in unprocessed bulk samples irradiated by ions or electrons is characterized by linewidths on the order of 100 MHz, 17,25,26 disregarding half of the population with above-GHz linewidths for the nitrogen-implanted samples.
+After the samples are thinned down to less than a micron by reactive ion etching, most of the observed NVs are characterized by >1 GHz linewidths.
+13 This increase in linewidth is detrimental for photon indistinguishability.^{27,28} Good two-photon interference is only possible when the inhomogeneous broadening is small compared to the homogeneous linewidth.
+For an NV center in bulk diamond, the lifetime limit sets the smallest possible homogeneous broadening of just ~13 MHz, 29 far below typical inhomogeneous linewidths.
 However, in a resonant microcavity, the Purcell effect strongly reduces the lifetime, thereby increasing the lifetime limit.
-Nevertheless, in current devices, the inhomogeneous broadening is still higher than the Purcell-enhanced homogeneous linewidth [13].
-Radical progress in improving the emitter properties or microcavity properties, ideally both, is therefore required.
+Nevertheless, in current devices, the inhomogeneous broadening is still higher than the Purcellenhanced homogeneous linewidth.13 Radical progress in improving the emitter properties or microcavity properties, ideally both, is therefore required.